Symbolic dynamics for the piecewise rotations: Case of the bijective symmetric maps: Introduction

 \section{Introduction}

-In this paper we consider the dynamics of a piecewise isometry.
-A piecewise isometry in $\mathbb{R}^n$ is defined in the following way: consider a finite set of hyperplanes; the complement $X$ of their union has several connected components.
-The piecewise isometry is a map $T$ from $X$ to $\mathbb{R}^n$ which is locally defined on each connected component as the restriction of an isometry of $\mathbb{R}^n$.
-Now consider the pre-images of the union of the hyperplanes by $T$: it is a set of measure zero.
-Thus almost every point of $X$ has an (infinite) orbit under $T$ and we will study this dynamical system $(X,T)$.
-The class of such maps has been well studied in dimension $1$ with primary example given by interval exchange maps: in this case the map is bijective, equal to the identity outside of a compact interval, and the isometries which locally define $T$ are translations.
-The case of the dimension $2$ has first been considered ten years ago in the paper \cite{Ad.Ki.Tr.01}.
-Since them, different examples have been worked out in order to exhibit different types of behaviors, see for example \cite{Goet.98} or \cite{As.Go.04}.
-The first general result has been obtained by Buzzi who proved that every piecewise isometry has zero entropy, see \cite{Buzz.01}.
-An important class of piecewise isometries is the outer billiard.
-Around this map a lot of developments in recent years takes place, in particular with the work of Schwartz: \cite{Schw.09}, \cite{Schwartz.10}, \cite{Schwartz.12} and \cite{Schwartz.pet.12}.
-He describes the first example of a piecewise isometry of the plane with an unbounded orbit.
+In this paper we consider the dynamics of a particular class of piecewise isometries.
+A piecewise isometry of $\mathbb{R}^n$ is defined in the following way: consider a finite set of hyperplanes, and let $X$ be the complement of their union.
+It has several connected components.
+The piecewise isometry is a map $T$ from $X$ to $\mathbb{R}^n$ which is defined on each connected component as the restriction of an isometry of $\mathbb{R}^n$.
+Now consider the preimages of the union of the hyperplanes by $T$: it is a set of Lebesgue measure zero.
+Thus, almost every point of $X$ has an orbit under $T$, and the resulting dynamical system $(X,T)$ has generated some natural interest since more than 20 years.

+The class of such maps has been well studied in dimension $1$, with primary example given by interval exchange maps: in this case the map is bijective, equal to the identity outside of a compact interval, and the isometries which locally define $T$ are translations.
+More recently the paper \cite{Ad.Ki.Tr.01} has appeared, where for the first time such a system in dimension 2 has been considered.
+Since then, different examples in dimension 2 have been worked out, in order to exhibit different types of behavior, see for example \cite{Goet.98} or \cite{As.Go.04}.
+The first general result has been obtained by Buzzi, who proved that every piecewise isometry has zero entropy, see \cite{Buzz.01}.
+An important class of piecewise isometries is the outer billiard, also called dual billiard.
+Around this map a lot of developments have taken place in recent years, most prominently through the work of Schwartz, see \cite{Schw.09}, \cite{Schwartz.10} and \cite{Schwartz.12}.
+In particular he describes the first example of a piecewise isometry of the plane which contains both at the same time, an unbounded orbit and periodic orbits.